Alcaro/misctoys/zeus.md

 will wander all over the meadow if you let them.

 If you don't, and instead wall them off with Olive Trees or whatever so they only have a single tile to sit on, you'll face no consequences whatsoever; you can place hundreds of goats on the same tile, they won't mind.
 (If Master of Atlantis is not installed, you can't build goats on top of each other.
-They will, however, move if you place a building's or animal's shadow on them, so two tiles is enough.)
+They will, however, move if you place a building's or animal's shadow on them, so two tiles is enough, if you wait for them to move.
+And then wait for the shepherds to move.
+Consider building a tile of Wall on the second tile.)

 Sanctuaries
 -----------